Queen Elizabeth Way: The New Niagara Falls Highway and a new freeway approaching Toronto

-Conversion to freeway
+Obsolescence and subsequent reconstruction

-1950s: Control of access
+1950s-1970s: New alignment, replacement of at-grade intersections and drawbridges

 Despite some modern infrastructure, including traffic circles, interchanges, and some grade-separations, the majority of the new superhighway was not controlled-access.
-This meant existing farmers and homeowners along several segments that were once concession roads were permitted to build driveways and entrances onto the road.
+This meant exiting farmers and homeowners along several segments that were once concession roads were permitted to build driveways onto the road.
 In addition, the majority of the crossroads encountered along the route were at-grade intersections.
 This, combined with the ever-increasing number of automobiles, traffic jams, accidents, and deteriorating pavement, led the Department of Highways to state it had begun "salvaging" the QEW in its 1953 annual report.

 The first new interchange opened at Dixie Road in 1953, beginning a seven-year program to make the Hamilton–Toronto section into a full-fledged freeway.

 Over the next three years, the route was improved west to Highway 10 (Hurontario Street).
 This work was completed in early 1956.
 Service roads were installed and 13 intersections eliminated, resulting in a 50% reduction of the accident rate along that section.

 In Toronto, work began in 1955 to construct the Gardiner Expressway, which would tie in with the end of the QEW.
 The first section of the Gardiner, connecting the QEW to Jameson Avenue, was officially opened by Metropolitan Toronto chairman Fred Gardiner and Premier Leslie Frost on August 8, 1958.